Microtargeting: History

 Although some of the tactics of microtargeting had been used in California since 1992, it really started to be used nationally only in 2004.
 In that year, Karl Rove, along with Blaise Hazelwood at the Republican National Committee, used it to reach voters in 18 states that George W. Bush's reelection campaign was not able to reach by other means.
 The results were greater contacts with likely Bush voters.
 For example, in Iowa the campaign was able to reach 92% of eventual Bush voters (compared to 50% in 2000) and in Florida it was able to reach 84% (compared to 50% in 2000).
 Much of this pioneering work was done by Alex Gage and his firm, TargetPoint Consulting.

-Also in 2004, Jeff Ballabon, a senior executive at niche content publisher and Internet giant Primedia, Inc., owner of About.com, independently engaged in a form of microtargeting for the Jewish vote.
+Also in 2004, Jeff Ballabon, a senior executive at Primedia (now Rent Group), then owner of About.com, independently engaged in a form of microtargeting for the Jewish vote.
 "According to people familiar with the campaign, he advised the White House on how to reach each of the dozens of distinct Orthodox communities-Syrian and Hungarian, Hasidic and Haredi."
 Ballabon's efforts also succeeded, with The Forward reporting that Ballabon "basically created a new demographic this election cycle...he helped put his fellow Orthodox Jews on the map as a separate Republican Party constituency.
 He — or rather, President Bush — was rewarded royally when as many as 80% of Orthodox Jews nationally gave their vote to the GOP ticket."

 Democrats did limited microtargeting in 2004, with some crediting microtargeting for Kerry's win in Iowa in 2004.
 Some news accounts credited Republican superiority in that area for victories in that election cycle.
 Democrats later developed microtargeting capabilities for the 2006 election cycle.
 "It's no secret that the other side [Republicans] figured this out a little sooner", said Josh Syrjamaki, director of the Minnesota chapter of America Votes in October 2006.
 "They've had four to six years' jump on us on this stuff...but we feel like we can start to catch up."
 In India, firms like EdwardGlobal were first to combine Microtargeting with Geofencing.

+From 2010 to 2012, the United States Agency for International Development (USAID) operated the social media network ZunZuneo in Cuba in a microtargeting effort to identify those in support and opposed to the Cuban government so a "Cuban Spring" could be promoted on the platform.

 In the 2016 United States presidential election, Cambridge Analytica played a role in first promoting Ted Cruz and, eventually, Donald Trump.
 However, the claims of Cambridge Analytica's influence, made by its managers, have not been proven, and Cruz's opponent Ben Carson was ultimately unsuccessful even though he, too, involved Cambridge Analytica in his campaign.